openwisp/openwisp-firmware-upgrader/docs/user/persistent-mass-upgrades.rst

 Persistent Mass Upgrades
 ========================

-When a mass upgrade runs against a large fleet, some devices are usually offline at that moment.
-Without persistence, each unreachable device ends as ``failed`` once the immediate retries are exhausted, leaving the operator to track down and re-launch every failed device by hand.
+Some devices may be offline when a mass upgrade starts.
+Persistent mass upgrades keep those devices in the same operation and try them again when they become reachable, so you do not have to create a new upgrade for each device.

-A *persistent* mass upgrade does not give up on offline devices.
-Instead of marking them ``failed``, it parks them in the ``pending`` state with a scheduled retry time and keeps retrying in the background.
-Retrying stops only when the upgrade succeeds, the operation is cancelled, the device is deactivated (``aborted``), or an attempt hits a non-recoverable error (``failed``).
+Choose this option when you expect devices to come back online later.
+The operation stops retrying when it succeeds, is cancelled, is aborted because the device was deactivated, or encounters an error that needs attention.

 .. contents:: **Table of contents**:
     :depth: 2